abalaei/sepsis/README.md

-Bin‑Aware Counterfactual Simulation for Process Mining Reproducible code and materials for the BPMJ submission This repository contains the full implementation, preprocessing scripts, modelling pipeline, and replication materials used in the study:
+Bin‑Aware Counterfactual Simulation for Process Mining Reproducible code and materials for the JBI submission This repository contains the full implementation, preprocessing scripts, modelling pipeline, and replication materials used in the study:
 “Bin‑Aware Counterfactual Simulation for Process Mining:
 A Methodological Framework Applied to Sepsis Care Pathways.”